cloudfoundry/summit-hands-on-labs/the-hague-2019/keptn-deploy/README.md

 * Set up the configuration for a multi-stage environment using `keptn create project`
 * Onboarded an app to your project using `keptn onboard service`
-* Triggered the continuous delivery pipeline by providing a new artefact
+* Triggered the continuous delivery pipeline by providing a new artefact and using `keptn send event new-artifact`

 ## Beyond the Lab